nautobot/helm-charts/charts/nautobot/README.md

 echo $POSTGRES_PASSWORD | kubectl exec -itn $NAMESPACE statefulset.apps/nautobot-postgresql -- pg_dump --username nautobot --clean --if-exists nautobot > backup.sql
 ```

-NOTE: The name of the secret is dependent on the helm release name and may be different in your envirnoment.
+NOTE: The name of the secret is dependent on the helm release name and may be different in your environment.

 Make sure to save your `NAUTOBOT_SECRET_KEY` in a safe place as well: